alsekaram/eosapi_async/README.md

 - Custom headers for Alien Worlds interaction
 - Cache implementation for get_info and get_info_async
 - Updated RPC host conditions for Alien Worlds platform

+In version 2.0.1:
+Added new dependencies: cryptos, base58, cachetools, pydantic, and antelopy.